-Annual undergraduate fee for British students \$360.00 By instalments: Each of two instalments 182.50 Annual undergraduate fee for Non-British students.
-102.50 By instalments, Each of the initial students By instalments: Each of two instalments 232 50
+1. Annual undergraduate fee for British students \$360.00 By instalments: Each of two instalments 182.50 Annual undergraduate fee for Non-British students 460.00 By instalments: Each of two instalments 232.50

 - 2. Undergraduates repeating a year pay one half the regular tuition fee.
 This includes dissecting material, chemical reagents, laboratories, etc. - 3.
-Qualified partial students are admitted to one or more courses on payment of special fees. - 4.
-The fee for the graduate course in Public Health, including laboratory and outdoor work, is \$150.00 for British and \$200.00 for Non-British students.
+Qualified partial students are admitted to one or more courses on payment of special fees. - The fee for the graduate course in Public Health, including laboratory and outdoor work, is \$150.00 for British and \$200.00 for Non-British students.